dfinity/ICRC-1/standards/ICRC-2/README.md

 ### icrc2_approve

-Entitles `spender` to transfer at most the provided token `amount` on behalf of the caller from account `{ owner = caller; subaccount = from_subaccount }`.
+Entitles the `spender` to transfer an additional token `amount` on behalf of the caller from account `{ owner = caller; subaccount = from_subaccount }`.
 The number of transfers the `spender` can initiate from the caller's account is unlimited as long as the total amounts and fees of these transfers do not exceed the allowance.
 The caller does not need to have the full token `amount` on the specified account for the approval to succeed, just enough tokens to pay the approval fee.
-The new `spender`'s allowance for the account overrides the previous allowance value.
+The `spender`'s allowance for the account increases or decreases by the `amount` depending on the sign of the `amount` field.
+The ledger MAY reject the request if the total allowance becomes too large (for example, larger than the total token supply).

 ```candid "Methods" +=
 icrc2_approve : (ApproveArgs) -> (variant { Ok : nat; Err : ApproveError });